defenseunicorns/uds-common/README.md

 # UDS Common

 This repository contains common configuration and tasks used in UDS Packages for management, setup, creation, deployment, and publishing of packages and bundles.
+It is useful to help implement [UDS package practices](./docs/uds-package-practices.md).

 ## Task Usage